-&lt;sup>12 United Nations University, The Road to UNGASS 2016 on the World Drug Problem: Meeting Note from a Roundtable Discussion, November 2014, p.
+12 United Nations University, The Road to UNGASS 2016 on the World Drug Problem: Meeting Note from a Roundtable Discussion, November 2014, p.
 1.

-&lt;sup>13 Remarks of the Secretary-General at the special event on the International Day against Drug Abuse and Illicit Trafficking, New York, 26 June 2013.
+13 Remarks of the Secretary-General at the special event on the International Day against Drug Abuse and Illicit Trafficking, New York, 26 June 2013.

-&lt;sup>14 United Nations University, The Road to UNGASS 2016 on the World Drug Problem: Meeting Note from a Roundtable Discussion, November 2014, p.
+14 United Nations University, The Road to UNGASS 2016 on the World Drug Problem: Meeting Note from a Roundtable Discussion, November 2014, p.
 2.

-&lt;sup>15 General Assembly resolution 68/197 of 18 December 2013.
+15 General Assembly resolution 68/197 of 18 December 2013.

-&lt;sup>16 Ibid, p.
+16 Ibid, p.
 2.

-&lt;sup>17 AG/RES.
+17 AG/RES.
 1 (XLVI-E/14): Reflections and Guidelines to Formulate and Follow up on Comprehensive Policies to Address the World Drug Problem, September 19, 2014.

-"Ultimately, the UN's involvement in drug control should be a means to achieve its core objectives as embodied in the UN Charter and the Universal Declaration of Human Rights, and enshrined in numerous treaties: peace, development, and human rights.
-Therefore, a clearer consideration and evaluation of the impact of drug policies impacts on these key objectives would greatly enhance the debate.
-UNGASS 2016, and preparations thereto, provide important opportunities for a comprehensive discussion of successes and challenges around drug control policy . . . and ultimately, to promote system-wide coherence with respect to global drug control strategies."
-18
+drug policies impacts on these key objectives would greatly enhance the debate.
+UNGASS 2016, and preparations thereto, provide important opportunities for a comprehensive discussion of successes and challenges around drug control policy . . . and ultimately, to promote system-wide coherence with respect to global drug control strategies."18

-All this considered we find it more than a little bit curious that UN officials tasked with the preparations for UNGASS 2016 seem so eager to ensure that the future of drug policy is only discussed within the framework of the current law-and-order paradigm.
-From the documentation received, it is perfectly clear that no honest, unbiased review of the status quo can commence without discussing alternatives to prohibition-and yet high officials, while giving lip service to the principles of human rights and the importance of evidence based policies, continue the preparatory process unabated under the prejudiced opinion that future policies must be firmly set within the current law-and-order paradigm.
+All this considered we find it more than a little bit curious that UNODC officials and others seem so eager to ensure that the future of drug policy is only discussed within the framework of the current law-and-order paradigm.
+From the documentation you have received, it is perfectly clear that no honest, unbiased review of the status quo can commence without discussing alternatives to prohibition-and yet high officials, while giving lip service to the principles of human rights and the importance of evidence based policies, continue the preparatory process unabated under the prejudiced opinion that future policies must be firmly set within the current law-and-order paradigm.

-We are here to tell you that we, the Alliance for Rights-Oriented Drug Policies, strongly reject any effort to ensure that the debate about future policies remains firmly entrenched within this rights-violating paradigm.
+We are here to tell you that we, the Alliance for Rights-Oriented Drug Policies, strongly reject any effort to ensure that the debate about future policies remains firmly entrenched within this paradigm.

-UN officials have received overwhelming evidence to suggest that the law and order approach to drug policy has failed and that a regime of controlled government regulation would be a more effective and humane approach to the drug problem.
-Still, there seems to be not only an ongoing effort to make sure that any discussion about future drug policies starts with the assumption that prohibition is the best way to protect the health and welfare of humanity, but there also seems to be an aversion for looking into what exactly the "drug problem" and "human rights problem" is.
+You have seen overwhelming evidence to suggest that the law and order approach to drug policy has failed and that a regime of controlled government regulation would be a more effective and humane approach to the drug problem.
+Still, there seems to be not only an ongoing effort to make sure that any discussion about future drug policies starts with the assumption that prohibition is the best way to protect the health and welfare of humanity, but there also seems to be an aversion for looking into what exactly the "drug problem" is.